dotlang/language/doc/RFE.md

 Bindings that store a type, should be PascalCased.
 Other functions are camedCased.
 Other bindings are under_line_separated.
-So we have to kinds of binding: To store a type or to store a value. type bindings are compile time decidable.
+So we have two kinds of binding: To store a type or to store a value. type bindings are compile time decidable.
 `Customer = MakeCustomerType(string)`
 How to define a linked list?